browserslist/browserslist/README.md

 ```

 For security reasons, external configuration only supports packages that have
+the `browserslist-config-` prefix. npm scoped packages are also supported, by
+naming or prefixing the module with `@scope/browserslist-config`, such as
+`@scope/browserslist-config` or `@scope/browserslist-config-mycompany`.

-the `browserslist-config-` prefix.
-If you doesn’t accept Browserslist queries
+If you don't accept Browserslist queries from users, you can disable the
-from users, you can disable the validation by `dangerousExtend` option:
+validation by using the `dangerousExtend` option:

 ```js
 browserslist(queries, { path, dangerousExtend: true })